vitejs/vite/docs/config/index.md

 }
 ```

 Note Vite supports using ES modules syntax in the config file even if the project is not using native Node ESM via `type: "module"`.
-In this case the config file is auto pre-procssed before load.
+In this case the config file is auto pre-processed before load.

 You can also explicitly specify a config file to use with the `--config` CLI option (resolved relative to `cwd`):